TheresaLui/SelfHelpContent_v2/articles/microsoft.authorization/policy-definitionbasics.md

 * **Is this a issue with tagging resources using Azure Policy?**

 Find more information about managing your tags with Azure Policy [here](https://docs.microsoft.com/azure/governance/policy/tutorials/govern-tags).
 If you want to a policy to add a [tag](https://docs.microsoft.com/rest/api/resources/tags) if one does not exist, but still respect user input, use [Modify](https://docs.microsoft.com/azure/governance/policy/concepts/effects#modify) effect.
-Policyâ€™s Modify effect lets you add, remove, or addOrReplace tags.
+Policy’s Modify effect lets you add, remove, or addOrReplace tags.
 It will not make changes to tags that already exist.
 You can get a list of policy samples in [our documentation](https://docs.microsoft.com/azure/governance/policy/samples/allowed-locations), [Azure-policy GitHub Repo](https://github.com/Azure/azure-policy) and [Community Policy repo](https://github.com/Azure/Community-Policy).

 ## **Recommended Documents**